5 things private equity investors want out of the CFO

 1. CFO is the CEO’s right hand

-As assertive and self-assured people (some might say overconfident,) CEOs may often think they have everything covered.
+As assertive and self-assured people, CEOs may often think they have everything covered.
 But, a CFO is there to be the CEO’s “right hand,” bringing different observations out in the open.
 Trained in the social science of finance, CFO brings forwards those issues that might not otherwise be considered relevant.
 It, of course, requires a constant and open dialogue between the CEO and the CFO.

 A private equity investor wants a CFO whom they will be comfortable sharing everything (from personal-professional struggles to strategic ideas.)
 CFOs are their enthusiastic champions and confidants, people who share certain ideals and values but think differently to provide an alternative perspective.